 Replacing an incompatible driver with a newer version is the best way to guarantee the driver will be compatible with Windows 11.
 Use the Device Manager to check for updates for the device.

 In this process, Windows 11 will check the Microsoft Update Catalog for a newer version of the driver for the specific device.
 Take note that the device does not show any error in this example.
-The device and driver are functioning in Windows 11.
+The device and driver are functioning without device errors in Windows 11.

 Note: If you do not see the problematic driver, use the option Show hidden devices in the View menu to show additional devices with their drivers.